zhousarah/azure-compute-docs/articles/virtual-machines/managed-disks-overview.md

 By using managed disks, you can create up to 50,000 VM disks of a type in a subscription per region.
 You can then create thousands of VMs in a single subscription.

-This feature also increases the scalability of [virtual machine scale sets](../virtual-machine-scale-sets/overview.md).
-You can use it to create up to 1,000 VMs in a virtual machine scale set by using an Azure Marketplace image or an Azure Compute Gallery image.
+Managed disks increase the scalability of [virtual machine scale sets](../virtual-machine-scale-sets/overview.md).
+You can create up to 1,000 VMs in a virtual machine scale set by using an Azure Marketplace image or an Azure Compute Gallery image with managed disks.

 ### Integration with availability sets